 All newly matriculated students are required to come to campus a few days before the fall or spring semester begins for program planning, development of their class schedules, and participation in orientation.
-Some segments of the orientation program are designed to acquaint students with rules and regulations of the University, to explore the campus, and to meet faculty, administrators, and fellow students, while others are designed to enhance students' academic and social adjustment to college life.
-Attendance at all orientation programs and activities also facilitates the registration process for new students as well as for transfer students.
+Some segments of the orientation program are designed to acquaint students with rules and regulations of the University, to explore the campus, and to meet faculty, administrators, staff and fellow students, while others are designed to enhance students' academic and social adjustment to college life.
+Attendance at all orientation programs and activities is mandatory.